Hexworks/mixite/README.md

 # Mixite

 Mixite is a hexagonal grid library.
 The motivation behind it is to have an optimized, simple and usable library for drawing hexagonal grids without being tied to any GUI framework.

 This means that you can use Mixite on Android, your backend or your desktop app.

 There is a REST-based web example which you can tinker with [here][herokurestlink]. *(not recommended, this is under rewrite)*

-You can also check out the hexameter.example.swt project [here][exampleprojectslink].
+You can also check out the mixite.example.swt project [here][exampleprojectslink].

 Mixite currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells) with the default implementation but you can provide your own storage implementation to alleviate this limitation.